 Location of Classes at FTCC:

-Our hybrid class meetings are normally held in the Early Childhood Building at FTCC.
-The exact room number will be provided to you online by the instructor of your course, as well as driving directions, parking information, etc.
+Our hybrid class meetings are held in various buildings at FTCC.
+The exact building and room number will be provided to you online by the instructor of your course, as well as driving directions, parking information, etc. Before enrolling in hybrid courses check the meeting dates in BraveWeb or ask the instructor.
+The classes are mandatory and usually carry credit points.

 Your textbooks for online classes will be purchased through the bookstore at UNCP.
 You may go to the website for the UNCP bookstore and search for your course number and find the titles of texts.
 They will be shipped to you from the bookstore, or you may pick them up at the bookstore in Pembroke.
 Be sure to search for your texts in advance of the first class meeting, so they will be in your hands before class starts.